joshisujay1996/SimpleProject/README.md

-# Simple Project on Flask
+# Simple Project on implementation of Flask

 Web Programming with Python and JavaScript